-- B93 When an entity acquires insurance contracts issued or reinsurance contracts held in a transfer of insurance contracts that do not form a business or in a business combination within the scope of SLFRS 3, the entity shall apply paragraphs 14-24 to identify the groups of contracts acquired, as if it had entered into the contracts on the date of the transaction. - An entity shall use the consideration received or paid for the contracts as a proxy for the premiums received.
+- B93 When an entity acquires insurance contracts issued or reinsurance contracts held in a transfer of insurance contracts that do not form a business or in a business combination, the entity shall apply paragraphs 14-24 to identify the groups of contracts acquired, as if it had entered into the contracts on the date of the transaction. - An entity shall use the consideration received or paid for the contracts as a proxy for the premiums received.
 The consideration received or paid for the contracts excludes the consideration received or paid for any other assets and liabilities acquired in the same transaction.
-In a business combination within the scope of SLFRS 3, the consideration received or paid is the fair value of the contracts at that date.
-In determining that fair value, an entity shall not apply paragraph 47 of SLFRS 13 (relating to demand features). - B95 Unless the premium allocation approach for the liability for remaining coverage in paragraphs 55-59 and 69-70A applies, on initial recognition the contractual service margin is calculated applying paragraph 38 for acquired insurance contracts issued and paragraph 65 for acquired reinsurance contracts held using the consideration received or paid for the contracts as a proxy for the premiums received or paid at the date of initial recognition. - B95A If acquired insurance contracts issued are onerous, applying paragraph 47, the entity shall recognise the excess of the fulfilment cash flows over the consideration paid or received as part of goodwill or gain on a bargain purchase for contracts acquired in a business combination within the scope of SLFRS 3, or as a loss in profit or loss for contracts acquired in a transfer.
+In a business combination, the consideration received or paid is the fair value of the contracts at that date.
+In determining that fair value, an entity shall not apply paragraph 47 of SLFRS 13 (relating to demand features). - Unless the premium allocation approach for the liability for remaining coverage in paragraphs 55-59 applies, on initial recognition the contractual service margin is calculated applying paragraph 38 for acquired insurance contracts issued and paragraph 65 for acquired reinsurance contracts held using the consideration received or paid for the contracts as a proxy for the premiums received or paid at the date of initial recognition.
+If acquired insurance contracts issued are onerous, applying paragraph 47, the entity shall recognise the excess of the fulfilment cash flows over the consideration paid or received as part of goodwill or gain on a bargain purchase for contracts acquired in a business combination or as a loss in profit or loss for contracts acquired in a transfer.
 The entity shall establish a loss component of the liability for remaining coverage for that excess, and apply paragraphs 49-52 to allocate subsequent changes in fulfilment cash flows to that loss component.